aaronbieber/blog/content/posts/own-your-everything/index.md

 of service, they can just cut you off, and you lose access to everything in your account.

+{{< infobox >}}
+NB: as of today (December 30, 2024) it is possible to download your Spotify playlists if you elect to close your account.
+That may or may not be true for any other service, or for Spotify on any future date, as Spotify continues to change their terms of service frequently.
+{{< /infobox >}}

 {{< img "border" "walled_garden.jpg" >}}

 This starts to feel gross when you are dumping hours, days, months, or years